richafnu/Viva/Viva/feature-access-management.md

 > - You can control only the access to features that support access policies and that are available in your tenant.
 For example, if you have an EDU-based tenant, you can't use policies to gain access to features that are not otherwise available to EDU tenants.
 See the table above for documentation on the specific feature.
 > - You can have multiple access policies for an active feature in your organization, which means a user could be impacted by multiple policies.
 In that case, the most restrictive policy assigned to the user or group takes precedence.
 For more information, see **Which policy takes precedence** below.
 > - Changes to access policies take effect for the user within 24 hours, unless noted for a specific feature.
 Changes for Copilot in Viva Engage might take up to 48 hours.
-> - Features support org-wide and user/group policies, unless otherwise noted in that app’s feature documentation.
+> - Features support org-wide and user/group policies, unless otherwise noted in that app's feature documentation.

 ## Which policy takes precedence?

 A user has one effective policy for each feature.
-It’s possible, or even likely, that a user is assigned a policy and is also a member of one or more groups that’s assigned a policy for the same feature.
-In these kinds of scenarios, a user’s effective policy is determined according to the rules of precedence, as follows:
+It's possible, or even likely, that a user is assigned a policy and is also a member of one or more groups that's assigned a policy for the same feature.
+In these kinds of scenarios, a user's effective policy is determined according to the rules of precedence, as follows:

 If a user is directly assigned a policy as an individual or as a member of a group, that policy takes precedence.
 If a user has multiple of these policies assigned, then the most restrictive policy they're assigned applies: